drewfernandez/EDS_Capstone_VSmoke/README.md

 - USDA Forest Service for the original VSmoke model and documentation
 - Course instructors and advisors for the EDS Capstone program at Virginia Tech.
+- Dr. Adam Coates Photo Guide for Estimating Fuel Loading in the Southern Appalachian Mountains

+---
+# Future Features

+- Addition of a Topographic map and 3D model